-Conveniently for retirees and expats, Malta has neither wealth nor inheritance taxes, nor annual property taxes.
+Conveniently for retirees and expats, Malta has neither wealth nor inheritance taxes nor annual property taxes.

 When you de-register in your home country as a tax resident and become an expat, advice from an international financial advisor can sometimes make a difference to your financial affairs.

 So if you are an expat in Malta drawing your income from abroad, that can work well for you.

-However, if you plan on taking up some form of local employment to receive an income boost, you may feel the cost of living is pretty high.
+Cinema tickets are cheap.
 Theatre tickets or entry to various shows can be more expensive, and the choice is not always great.

-Finally, Malta is of course blessed with countless beaches where you can spend your time at no cost at all.
+Finally, Malta is, of course, blessed with countless beaches where you can spend your time at no cost at all.

 Renting in Malta is a simple process.
 Foreigners can rent a property with no restrictions.

 You will find that most properties in Malta are rented fully furnished.
-Don’t be surprised to see your rented place coming equipped with dishes, cutlery, cookware and even rubbish bins.
+Don’t be surprised to see your rented place equipped with dishes, cutlery, cookware and even rubbish bins.
 TVs and electronics might also be included.

 Short-term rentals (6 months or less) are usually more expensive than long-term rentals (6 months or more).